 Basics of Horse Arena or Menage Construction

 This horse arena construction guide can also be used for horse menages, dressage arenas, horse paddocks, indoor horse arenas, rubber chippings horse arenas and more.
-By the end you should know how to construct a basic horse arena, and know which products are best for the job.
+By the end, you should know how to construct a basic horse arena, and know which products are best for the job.
 Most people look at a horse menage and see a nice, finished equestrian surface on which to work their horses.
 However, they do not know what lies below; what is actually keeping the horse arena in good condition in all weathers for many years.
 If you get the basics of the construction wrong you stand the chance of flooding, freezing etc. As with most things, good preparation is the key to success.
 We have split this guide into basic principles for you.

 Making the Formation Level

 The total thickness of a horse menage should be between 350 and 400mm thick, depending on your choice of top finish.
-It is not a good idea to build straight onto the current top soil as this holds a lot of organic matter that blocks the drainage.
+It is not a good idea to build straight onto the current topsoil as this holds a lot of organic matter that blocks the drainage.
 It has to be removed.
 But don't dispose of the soil as it can be used to regulate the outside of the finished arena or to fill in lying areas to spread grass seeds.
 Try to avoid sending items to the tip as this can be rather expensive.
-After removing the top soil you need to get the formation quite flat.
+After removing the topsoil you need to get the formation quite flat.
 This may result in excavating some places and filling others.
 Once this level is complete you can start the proper building of the horse arena.

 Below Ground Drainage

-Once the drainage layer is complete, cover with a Woven Membrane to strengthen and stop your layers mixing up.
+Once the drainage layer is complete, cover with a Woven Membrane to strengthen and stop your layers from mixing up.
 This is often called the base layer.
 The next stage for your horse arena is to add an aggregate that allows for slight compacting but still lets water pass through to the drains.
 Many natural materials can be used for this, such as granite, slate, flint, limestone and sandstone.
 Just make sure they are free from clay, coal and sand.
 Recycled aggregates are also fine for the arena, like crushed concrete or brick, as long as there is no wood or plastic.
 It is not advised to use a bituminous product as over time these can block water passing through.
 The ideal sub-base material will be from 25 to 75mm with no fines.
 This allows water to pass through quickly, but fines will force through and can block the drains.
 For a common 20m x 40m horse arena we advise a layer thickness of about 100mm.
-On top of the aggregate you need a Non-Woven Geotextile Membrane, also called Fleece Membrane.
-This separates the layers, allows water to pass though and makes the horse arena more stable.
+On top of the aggregate, you need a Non-Woven Geotextile Membrane, also called Fleece Membrane.
+This separates the layers, allows water to pass through and makes the horse arena more stable.

 There are many options of material for the top finish of your horse arena.
 The most common is silica sand, but you can also use bark or rubber chippings.
-We advise using 50 to 100mm of the sand with any finish product.
+We advise using 50 to 100mm of the sand with any finished product.
 The sand helps protect the geotextile membrane.
-If you use shredded carpet, rubber or insulation you won't need extra sand, but should have a 200 to 225mm thickness.
+If you use shredded carpet, rubber or insulation you won't need extra sand but should have a 200 to 225mm thickness.

 We offer Horse Arena Packages for more common sizes, but we can price whatever you need.
 There are also higher grade geotextile membranes available if preferred.
 Thanks for reading!